predrag3141/PSLQ/README.md

 Using these three extensions to "improve" the diagonal of H trades provable performance for empirically verified accuracy.
 Proofs of both accuracy and speed are presented in the original 1992 PSLQ paper and in the 1999 paper analyzing PSLQ.
 But the accuracy bounds these proofs promise are poor, as `Table 1` below shows in its results for the classic strategy, which the 1992 (and 1999) papers propose.

-Because the accuracy guarantees in the 1992 and 1999 PSLQ papers do not meet the needs of cryptographic use cases, the three extensions in this repository sacrifice them, along with speed guarantees, in exchange for empirically demonstrated, albeit not mathematically proven, improvements in accuracy.
+Because the accuracy guarantees in the 1992 and 1999 PSLQ papers do not meet the needs of cryptographic use cases, the extensions in this repository sacrifice them, along with speed guarantees, in exchange for empirically demonstrated, albeit not mathematically proven, improvements in accuracy.
 Empirical results in `Table 1` show that the improved accuracy comes at the cost of speed.
 It would not be surprising if the speed remains polynomial, but with an increase of 1 in the degree of the polynomial.

 `Table 1` contains a column called `strategy`.
 As noted earlier, a "strategy" is a set of rules for choosing row operations to imrpove the diagonal of _H_.
 The strategies compared in `Table 1` are:

 - `Classic`: Swap rows to improve the diagonal of _H_ as recommended in the original PSLQ paper, until a zero-valued entry is swapped into the last diagonal element of H; terminate when that happens.
 - `IDASIF`: "Improve diagonal after solution is found".
 Use the `Classic` strategy until a zero is about to be swapped into the last diagonal entry of _H_.
 Then instead of swapping in that zero and terminating, use row operations to improve the last three columns of the table below, until there are no row operations left to perform that improve the diagonal. `IDASIF` is an early version of the as-yet untested "Swap, Reduce, Solve" strategy.
+See the section below, "The Swap, Reduce, Solve Strategy", for details about this strategy.

 It is understood that, just based on the description above, `IDASIF` is not a well-defined strategy.
 To learn the details, search `improveDiagonalWhenAboutToTerminate` in `strategy/strategyv1.go`.